aicsx/ax/_posts/2020-04-05-linuax-switch-welcome-github.md

 $ jekyll new aicsx.github.io/ax
 {% endhighlight %}

-Recently I have dedicated myself to many things.
+Recently I have dedicated my time to many things.
-In particular, faithful to my thoughts:
+Faithfully to my point of you:
 Slackware forever, but currently moved on [BSD] :: [CRUX] :: [KISS] :: [ATARAXIA]

 [BSD]:  https://www.freebsd.org